KolmogorovLab/Wakhan/README.md

 ## 3. Unphased mode
-Wakhan can also be used in case phasing is not good in input tumor or analysis is being performed without considering phasing:
+Wakhan can also be used in unphased mode, in case the phasing quality is low or genome is effectively haploid (e.g. mouse models).

-* `--without-phasing` Enable it if CNA analysis is being performed without phasing in conjunction with `--phaseblock-flipping-disable` and `--histogram-coverage` with all other required parameters as mentioned in example command
+Use the `--without-phasing` to enable unphased mode.

-A sample command-line for running unphased mode (Mouse WGS data) could be:
+A sample command-line for running a mouse genome analysis in unphased mode (note additional argument for centromere annotation)

 ```
-python wakhan.py --threads <> --reference <mouse_ref>  --target-bam <tumor_bam>  --cut-threshold 75  --normal-phased-vcf <phased_normal.vcf.gz> --out-dir-plots <mouse_output> --genome-name mouse --copynumbers-subclonal-enable --loh-enable --breakpoints <severus_somatic.vcf> --contigs <chr1-19,chrX> --without-phasing --phaseblock-flipping-disable --histogram-coverage  --centromere <annotations/mouse_chr.bed> --cpd-internal-segments  --hets-ratio 0.4  --hets-smooth-window 10
+python wakhan.py all --threads 16 --reference MM_10  --target-bam TUMOR.bam --tumor-phased-vcf TUMOR.vcf --out-dir-plots OUT_DIR --genome-name SAMPLE --breakpoints SEVERUS_SOMATIC.vcf --without-phasing --centromere WAKHAN_DIR/annotations/mouse_chr.bed> [--contigs chr1-19,chrX]
 ```

 Here is a sample copy number/breakpoints output plot without phasing for a mouse subline dataset.